Streamline Studios: HoopWorld

 HoopWorld is Streamline Studios first original IP and was released in July 2010 on WiiWare in North and South America.
 In August that year the game was also released in Europe, Australia and New Zealand under the title, HoopWorld BasketBrawl.

 Axon Runners

 In 2012, Axon Runners was developed in partnership with Streamline Studios and the Coca-Cola Content Factory for the iOS.

-NightStream

-Released in September 2018 to iOS devices, NightStream is a next generation runner game set in the futuristic city of Persepolis.
-Surf on surfaces like walls, pipes, and even ceilings to avoid obstacles.

-Bake 'N Switch

-Released in August 2020, Bake ‘n Switch is a cute, yet tough couch co-op and PvP party game for 1-4 players.
-Embark on a 'Bun Solo' single-player adventure or team up with other Bakers to catch, throw, and bake a'dough'rable living bread creatures!
-The game is available digitally on Nintendo and Steam platforms.